eurbaezjr/day-scheduler/README.md

 ![Example 3](./day-scheduler.gif)

-In the UCLA Coding Bootcamp students were challenged with creating a scheduler application that would be responsive, color dynamic, and that saved the user responses once the save buttons were clicked.
-Students were only allowed to use HTML, CSS and Javascript.
+In the UCLA Coding Bootcamp students were challenged with creating a scheduler application that would be responsive, color dynamic and data persistent so that user responses are saved to the browseer's local storage once save buttons were clicked.
+Students were only allowed to use HTML, CSS and Javascript for this project.

-The application was tackled by first creating the following pseudocode.
+The application was first tackled by creating the following pseudocode.
 I find it helpful to create a pseudocode map prior to starting any project.

 # HTML:
 - Page contains typical HTML elements (header, body, h1 etc.)